-The divide between the NWS and the NNWS has led to a deadlock in negotiations that has prevented the UN Conference on Disarmament (CD), the only official forum for the negotiation of multilateral disarmament treaties, from agreeing to a negotiating mandate since 1997.
-Since the late 1990s a 'third way', the 'comprehensive-incremental' approach to disarmament, has gained more supporters, in particular as advocated by the New Agenda Coalition (NAC - a group of states comprising Brazil, Egypt, Ireland, Mexico, New Zealand, South Africa, and Sweden).
+These comments reflect the traditional divide between the NWS and the NNWS and the fact that the comprehensive and incremental approaches to nuclear disarmament have often been viewed as mutually exclusive.
+This has led to a deadlock in negotiations that has prevented the UN Conference on Disarmament (CD), the only official forum for the negotiation of multilateral disarmament treaties, from agreeing to a negotiating mandate since 1997.

+As discussed in more detail below, a 'third way', the 'comprehensive-incremental' approach to disarmament, has gained more supporters in recent years, in particular as advocated by the New Agenda Coalition (NAC - a group of states comprising Brazil, Egypt, Ireland, Mexico, New Zealand, South Africa, and Sweden) since the late 1990s.